Beakerboy/MS-Pcode-Assembler/Cache.md

 </table>

 ## UTF-16 Guid
-If the module has a GUID, it's UTF-16 representation, with brackets and a leading "0" character, is included in the cache.
+If the module has a GUID, its UTF-16 representation, with brackets and a leading "0" character, is included in the cache.

 <table class="tg">
 <thead>